-Section 2.3 Here is the plan service area for Explorer 8 (PPO) ------------- --
+Section 2.3 Here is the plan service area for our plan

 Although Medicare is a Federal program, Explorer 8 (PPO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.